ayaohsu/RabbitMQ-Learning/README.md

 Queue:
 - Name
 - Durability
-- Bindings
+  - Durable queues are persisted to disk and thus survive broker restarts
-  - Bindings are rules that exchanges use to route messages to queues
+  - It does not make the messages persistent

 ### Work Queue
 - The main idea behind Work Queues (aka: Task Queues) is to avoid doing a resource-intensive task immediately and having to wait for it to complete